harryhanYuhao/lists/src/math/math.md

 ## Topology

+### Point Set Topology

-- J.R.
-Munkres, Topology, a first course.
+-  Topology, a first course, J.R.
+Munkres
     - Classic introductory text on Topology.
 Hard to find a paper copy but definitely worth to have one.
 - Introduction to Topological Manifolds, John M Lee, Springer
     - Focuses on uses of topology in manifolds (differential geometry).
 Covers both general topology and algebraic topology.
-- M.A.
-Armstrong, Basic Topology
+-  Basic Topology, M.A.
+Armstrong
     - Haven't read it but seems to be great.
-- G. Bredon, Topology and Geometry
+- Topology and Geometry, G. Bredon

 The following textbook is more elementary and reader friendly:

 - Metric Space, Robert Magnus, Undergraduate Texts in Mathematics Springer.

+### Algebraic Topology

+- Algebraic Topology, Allen Hatcher.

 ## Algebra